tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 This was the first time I had to interpret complicated nested lambda expressions myself without knowing beforehand the expected behavior.
 (Conditionals were much easier to invent.)

 Slowly working through the substitutions until I saw the patterns did the trick.
-It made me more comfortable with reading other lambda expressions, including understanding the Y-combinator I couldn't quite grasp before.
+It made me more comfortable with reading other lambda expressions, including understanding the Y-combinator I couldn't quite grasp before[^lambdavideo].

+[^lambdavideo]: My friend recommended a really good talk introducing lambda calculus: <https://www.youtube.com/watch?v=3VQ382QG-y4>.

 As it turns out, a number $n$ is represented by a function which takes in a function $f$ and outputs the function that represents composing $f$ for a total of $n$ times, namely $f^{\circ n} = \underbrace{f \circ f \circ \cdots \circ f}_{n\text{ times}}$.